isysd-mirror/iso-test/README.md

 [![Build Status](https://travis-ci.org/isysd-mirror/iso-test.svg?branch=isysd)](https://travis-ci.org/isysd-mirror/iso-test)

 An isomorphic testing framework using nodejs and a generic browser (firefox, safari, chrome, and chromium supported, so far).
-Runs the same test code in both environments, and fails on any uncaught errors, or if `finishTest` is called with an argument that doesn't start with `pass`.
+Runs the same test code in both environments, and fails on any uncaught errors, or if `finishTest` is called with an argument that doesn't start with `pass` or `kill`.

 ### Usage

 Writing unit tests with iso-test is very easy.
-Simply import `finishTest` and call it with either `pass ${successMessage}` or `anything else is failure`.
+Simply import `finishTest` and call it with either `pass ${successMessage}` or `fail ${failmessage}`.
+A third command word `kill` tells the test runner to kill any browser processes when it is passed to finishTest from the browser.
+All other message formats are considered fail cases.

 Then to run the tests, pass your test script to the `iso-test` command.